Meet Gemini, Google’s AI assistant. Get help with writing, planning, brainstorming, and more. Experience the power of generative AI.

 Gemini integrates with: Google Workspace, Slack, Microsoft Teams, Zapier, Trello, Asana, Notion, Salesforce, AWS Lambda, Discord.

-Based on user reviews and social mentions, the most common pain points are: down, API costs, token usage, raised.
+Based on user reviews and social mentions, the most common pain points are: down, token usage, API costs, token cost.